LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D2-EF+DB2.md

 # Running Unit Tests

-Adding EF should not have broken any of your Quiz unit tests.
+Adding EF should not have broken any of your Quiz unit tests, but it will have broken your unit tests for controller methods that work with data&mdash;comment those tests out for now.
 But it's still good practice to run the tests on the quiz before pushing your code to GitHub.